Package insert / product label

 Pregnancy Category D

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
-Closely monitor blood pressure, renal function and electrolytes in patients on Ramipril and other agents that affect the RAS.
+Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
+In general, avoid combined use of RAS inhibitors.
+Closely monitor blood pressure, renal function and electrolytes in patients on ramipril and other agents that affect the RAS.

-Do not co-administer aliskiren with Ramipril in patients with diabetes.
-Avoid concomitant use of aliskiren with Ramipril in patients with renal impairment (GFR <60 mL/min/1.73 m2) [see Drug Interactions(7.6)]
+Do not co-administer aliskiren with ramipril in patients with diabetes.
+Avoid concomitant use of aliskiren with ramipril in patients with renal impairment (GFR <60 mL/min/1.73 m 2).

-In clinical trials with Ramipril, hyperkalemia (serum potassium >5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving Ramipril.
+In clinical trials with ramipril, hyperkalemia (serum potassium >5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving ramipril.
 In most cases, these were isolated values, which resolved despite continued therapy.
 None of these patients were discontinued from the trials because of hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with Ramipril [see Drug Interactions (7.1)].
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of other drugs that raise serum potassium levels.
+Monitor serum potassium in such patients [see Drug Interactions (7.2)].

 Presumably caused by inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 Consider the possibility of angiotensin converting enzyme inhibitor induced-cough in the differential diagnosis of cough.